spectrocloud/librarium/docs/docs-content/getting-started/aws/aws.md

 While the system architecture they have chosen was a great place to start, the team soon start to face common challenges that many growing organisations face with Kubernetes.

-> Wren hurriedly walks into the office, looking at his phone with a worried expression.
+> Wren hurriedly walks into the office, looking at their phone with a worried expression.
 "Users are reporting that our
 > systems are down on social media!
-This must be related to the new feature we have just released." he says.
+This must be related to the new feature we have just released."
 >
-> Meera looks up from her monitor.
+> Meera looks up from their monitor.
 "I've also received an alert about a new zero-day vulnerability.
 We need to patch our
 > services without further downtime, as soon as you are able to stabilize our platform."
 >
 > "Team, we need to rethink our platform engineering tools.
 We need a solution that can help us scale and deploy with
-> confidence, ultimately supporting the growth of our company." says Kai with a determined look in his eye.
+> confidence, ultimately supporting the growth of our company." says Kai with a determined look.

 ![Kubernetes challenges](/getting-started/getting-started_landing_kubernetes-challenges.webp)